AdoshiMatamoto/adrianmatei.com/_posts/2022-02-17-which-came-first-iliescu-or-the-egg.md

   - romania
 ---

-This questions has been troubling romanians for decades already:
+This question has been troubling romanians for decades already:

 {% include image.html url="/assets/images/memes/which-came-first-iliescu-or-the-egg/which-came-first-iliescu-or-the-egg.png" description="🤔 - Ion Iliescu or the egg?" %}

-> This might remain unanswered for the generations to come...
+> This might still remain unanswered for generations to come...